>> Tip: If you're reading this page on a mobile device, email it to yourself with the button above and print it from a desktop computer.

 Free Checklists And Sample Plans For Your Fundraising Events!

-Whether you're choosing a new fundraiser for your group, setting up a fundraising committee, or evaluating a fundraiser your group has just finished, these fundraising checklists will help you answer tough questions, plan ahead and will bring up issues you might not have considered yet.
+Whether you're choosing a new fundraiser for your group, or evaluating an already completed one, or setting up a committee, these checklists will help you answer tough questions, plan ahead and will bring up issues you might not have considered yet.